 Setting a fair price is important to a smooth used car transaction.
 Set the price too high and you’ll miss out on leads, set your price too low and you won’t get as much as you’d like towards your next vehicle.
 It’s tempting to just browse the listing sites and set your vehicle’s price alongside what comparable cars are listed for, but list prices and sold prices are very different things.

 There are many factors that contribute to your vehicle’s value, including its history, odometer reading and condition.
 When you’re considering the value of your vehicle, make sure you learn what similar vehicles in your area have actually sold for.
 With a CARFAX Canada Vehicle History Report, you not only get the history of your vehicle, but it also comes with a free History-Based Value report.
 Using the information found in the report, as well as other factors like location, a value is generated that is completely unique to your vehicle’s specific history.

 On top of that, there are day-to-day factors that can affect the value.
 Has anyone smoked in the car?
-Has it been used as a taxi or previous daily rental?
+Has it previously been used as a taxi or daily rental?
 Has it ever been in an accident?
 Does it come with winter tires?
 Ask yourself about extra features or history that can impact its value.